-Parents/guardians may request in writing that the Organization or an Adult Participant subject to this policy not contact their Minor Athlete through any form of electronic communication.
-USA Taekwondo/the LAO and the Adult Participant must abide by any request to discontinue, absent emergency circumstances.
+Parents/guardians may request in writing that USA Weightlifting or an Adult Participant subject to this policy not contact their Minor Athlete through any form of electronic communication.
+USA Weightlifting and the Adult Participant must abide by any request to discontinue, absent emergency circumstances.